araobp/virtual-showroom/API_SERVER.md

 This API server with the OpenAI's TTS service provides Text-to-Speech API to the client: [samples I generated with TTS](doc/tts).

+This capability is tentative, because OpenAI will include TTS in GPT-4o-mini in near future.

 Reference: https://platform.openai.com/docs/guides/text-to-speech/overview